 Since the UN Human Rights Council developed Guiding Principles (UNGPs) in 2011, human rights has become increasingly important in responsible investment.
 Leading investors also recognise that meeting these international standards leads to better financial risk management.

-The PRI is attending the 13th United Nations Forum on Business and Human Rights (25-27 November) in Geneva, Switzerland.
-Read an overview of our objectives and relevant events, and let us know if you plan to attend.
+The PRI attended the 13th United Nations Forum on Business and Human Rights (25-27 November) in Geneva, Switzerland.
+Read an overview of our objectives and relevant events.

 Just as for all businesses, institutional investors have a responsibility to respect human rights.